Special Order 191: Drafting

 The order was drafted on or about September 9, 1862, during the Maryland Campaign.
 It gave details of the movements of the Army of Northern Virginia during the early days of its invasion of Maryland.
-Lee divided his army, which he planned to regroup later; according to the precise text Major General Stonewall Jackson was to move his command to Martinsburg while McLaws's command and Walker's command "endeavored to capture Harpers Ferry."
+Lee divided his army, which he planned to regroup later; according to the precise text, Major General Stonewall Jackson was to move his command to Martinsburg while Lafayette McLaws's command and John George Walker's command "endeavored to capture Harpers Ferry."
 Major General James Longstreet was to move his command northward to Boonsborough.
 Major General D. H. Hill's division was to act as rear guard on the march from Frederick.

 Lee delineated the routes and roads to be taken and the timing for the investment of Harpers Ferry.
 On September 12th, from Hagerstown, Lee sent the original order of the 9th to President Davis.
-AAG Robert Chilton signed this document Lee's staff officers, with the exception of Charles Venable, denied being involved in the promulgation of the Order.
+AAG Robert Chilton signed this document.
+Lee's staff officers, with the exception of Charles Venable, denied being involved in the promulgation of the Order.
 After the war, D.H.
 Hill produced a copy of the Order written in the hand of his brother-in-law, Stonewall Jackson.
 No other division commander produced a copy of the Order.
 Longstreet claimed, in 1895, that he ate his copy.